 As I urged you upon my departure for Macedonia, remain on at Ephesus so that you may instruct certain men not to teach strange doctrines,1 Timothy 1:3(NASB)

-Throughout his ministry, one of the greatest concerns of the apostle Paul, were those who deliberately infiltrated Christian communities from outside or within the congregation.
-Such men would draw others away from the pure gospel of grace, which he received by direct revelation from the Lord Jesus.
+Throughout his ministry, one of the greatest concerns of the apostle Paul was those who deliberately infiltrated Christian communities from outside or within the congregation.
+Such men would draw others away from the pure gospel of grace which Paul himself had received by direct revelation from the Lord Jesus.

-As the Church grew, false teachers often incorporated myths; 'old wives' tales' and 'endless genealogies' into the pure gospel of Christ, distorting the truth, while promoting empty speculations and foolish imaginings.
-It is in this verse that Paul reminded Timothy of the time he urged him to continue teaching in Ephesus, so that he could address this problem of 'bizarre doctrine'.
+As the Church grew, false teachers often incorporated myths, 'old wives' tales' and 'endless genealogies' into the pure gospel of Christ, distorting the truth while promoting empty speculations and foolish imaginings.
+It is in this verse that Paul reminds Timothy of the time he urged him to continue teaching in Ephesus, so that he could address this problem of 'bizarre doctrine'.

-Heavenly Father, when I consider how seriously a Christian's spiritual growth can be impeded by false doctrine and how deeply entrenched many unscriptural teachings have become within churches today, I pray that in Your goodness and grace You would expose false teachers and their demonic doctrines, which have affected so many church members.
-Give discernment to all Your children and we ask that you would give elders and pastor-teachers the discernment to identify unscriptural dogma and root out and expose certain men and women, who are doing such tremendous damage to the body of Christ.
-Give me discernment I pray and help me to be vigilant and stand firm in the faith, for Your honour and glory - this I ask in Jesus' name and for Your greater glory, AMEN.
+Heavenly Father, when I consider how seriously a Christian's spiritual growth can be impeded by false doctrine and how deeply entrenched many unscriptural teachings have become within churches today, I pray that in Your goodness and grace, You would expose false teachers and their demonic doctrines which have affected so many church members.
+Give discernment to all Your children and I ask that you would give elders and pastor-teachers the discernment to identify unscriptural dogma and root out and expose certain men and women who are doing such tremendous damage to the Body of Christ.
+Give me discernment I pray, and help me to be vigilant and stand firm in the faith for Your honour and glory.
+This I ask in Jesus' name and for Your greater glory, AMEN.